MargaretKrutikova/sqlhydra-demo/README.md

 This demo project is using a `dotnet` tool [`SqlHydra.Npgsql`](https://github.com/JordanMarr/SqlHydra/#sqlhydranpgsql-) for type generation from a `postgres` database and a `NuGet` package [`SqlHydra.Query`](https://github.com/JordanMarr/SqlHydra/#sqlhydraquery-) for building `sql` queries using `F#` computation expressions and the generated types.
 The two packages are working in synergy and provide a light-weight data-access layer.

+Apart from `SqlHydra`, the project includes a full-blown setup for:

+- Running database migrations with `rambler`,
+- `Make` commands for building and running other nifty tasks,
+- Running everything in `docker` containers,
-Apart from `SqlHydra`, the project includes a full-blown setup for running database migrations with `rambler`, `Make` commands for building and running other nifty tasks and running everything in `docker` containers to show how to integrate `SqlHydra` in a real-world scenario.
+- Running migrations and type generation in a `github` workflow,

+to show how to integrate `SqlHydra` in a real-world scenario.
 The database and schema are created when the `docker` container is spun up locally, see [running locally](#running-locally).

 The app itself is a console app consisting of the following files: